blazium-engine/blazium-docs/contributing/workflow/pr_workflow.rst

     # Change the current branch to a new named one, based on the current branch
     git checkout -b better-project-manager

-If you want to go back to the ``master`` branch, you'd use:
+If you want to go back to the ``blazium-dev`` branch, you'd use:

 ::

-    git checkout master
+    git checkout blazium-dev

 You can see which branch you are currently on with the ``git branch``
 command: